api-platform/website/pwa/data/con/2025/speakers/en/gregory-planchat.md

 ## About Gregory

-Grégory Planchat began his career in telecommunications after completing his studies.
-Passionate about open source, he soon turned to PHP development and founded the web agency Kiboko, which specializes in e-commerce and business applications.
+Grégory Planchat began his career in telecommunications after completing his studies. **Passionate about open source**, he soon turned to PHP development and founded the web agency Kiboko, which specializes in e-commerce and business applications.

 He is also the creator of Gyroscops, an open-source ETL written in PHP, showcasing both his technical expertise and **strong commitment to the open-source community**.